promne/sonarqube/README.md

 The following instructions describe how to quickly integrate static SonarQube scanning into your Jenkins pipeline.

 ## Add the scanner scripts to your project
-Gradle in combination with the `SonarQube` gradle plug-in are used to perform the scanning.
+Gradle in combination with the `sonarqube` gradle plug-in are used to perform the scanning.
 A complete gradle environment and a generic [build.gradle](./sonar-runner/build.gradle) file are provided in the [sonar-runner](./sonar-runner) directory of this project.
 These scripts will be used by the Jenkins pipeline script to run SonarQube scans of your code.

 Add the [sonar-runner](./sonar-runner) directory to your project.
 The defaults in [build.gradle](./sonar-runner/build.gradle) assume the [sonar-runner](./sonar-runner) directory is a top level directory within your project, but it does not have to be.
 You can easily override the defaults by setting the appropriate properties within the [Jenkinsfile](./jenkins/SonarQube-StaticScan-Jenkinsfile) described in the next section.